Eric Lee Gardner’s

 - Tom Clancy – The Man.
 The Legend.
 In Word.
 Game.
 TV. & Film.

-NOTE: Every Dream in the Theater of Dreams© – A Dreamer’s Journal contain the original notes, typed moments after waking from each dream.
-Every dream in The Theater of Dreams is original, contain zero embellishments and are only based on what could be remembered upon awakening.
-All Dreams, stories and concepts are solely owned by Eric L Gardner (ElGardner) Copyright © 2018 ALL RIGHTS RESERVED
+NOTE: Every Dream in the Theater of Dreams© – A Dreamer’s Journal contains the original notes, typed moments after waking from each dream.
+Every dream in The Theater of Dreams is original, contains zero embellishments, and is only based on what could be remembered upon awakening.
+All Dreams, stories, and concepts are solely owned by Eric L Gardner (ElGardner) Copyright © 2021 ALL RIGHTS RESERVED®